 - Install Agent normally (i.e. unpack the DMG to Applications).
 Ensure it is not in launch items for your current user account.

-- Get the sync.conf file from your Management Console
+- Get the sync.conf file from your Management Console and add

 - Download this shell script which is intended to install Agent under separate "resilioagent" account and launch it as daemon, ensure that script has execute permissions:

 - Run the script, supplying config file as parameter